leandroroser/rustin15/README.md

-# A 5' coffee with ChatGPT where we talk about Rust, from a Pythonista perspective.
+# A 5' coffee with ChatGPT where we talked about Rust, from a Pythonista perspective.
 Like Plato's dialogs, but with hashmaps.

 ### Starting from the end